stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

 I thought I heard a groan in reply, and cautiously climbed the stairs.

   My first glance into that unhallowed place was indeed startling.
-Strewn about the little room were old and dusty books and manuscripts&mdash;strange things that bespoke almost unbelievable age.
-On rows of shelves which reached to the ceiling were horrible things in glass jars and bottles&mdash;snakes and lizards and bats.
+Strewn about the little room were old and dusty books and manuscripts--strange things that bespoke almost unbelievable age.
+On rows of shelves which reached to the ceiling were horrible things in glass jars and bottles--snakes and lizards and bats.
 Dust and mold and cobwebs encrusted everything.
 In the center, behind a table upon which was a lighted candle, a nearly empty bottle of whisky, and a glass, was a motionless figure with a thin, scrawny, wrinkled face and wild eyes that stared blankly through me.
 I recognized Abel Foster, the old sexton, in an instant.
 He did not move or speak as I came slowly and fearfully toward him.

-  &ldquo;Mr. Foster?&rdquo; I asked, trembling with unaccountable fear when I heard my voice echo within the close confines of the room.
+   "Mr. Foster? " I asked, trembling with unaccountable fear when I heard my voice echo within the close confines of the room.
 There was no reply, and no movement from the figure behind the table.
 I wondered if he had not drunk himself to insensibility, and went behind the table to shake him.